 Why the emphasis on "went home"?
 Did she develop the script on her personal computer at home?
 That is a big no-no. There is no way for the company to know if her personal computer has been infected by malware, if it is, it could spread via thumbdrive when she transfers the script to the company's computer.
 Secondly, there is an intellectual property rights issue at hand, she developed the script outside company hours without using company resources, technically she owns the rights to that script.

 Mr Tan said he became the "convenient" custodian of the server in question.
-On paper, he was not supposed to manage the server, but had been doing so since 2014.
-As the server is located at the NCCS, his counterparts at IHiS felt it was "convenient" to give him the username and password for the administrator account "in case they need me to help"
+On paper, he was not supposed to manage the server, but had been doing so since 2014...
+These counterparts later left the organisation, and no one else took over the management of the server.

 Ah, the good old shadow IT issue.
 If a company cannot account for its assets in the estate, their servers or laptops might end up on Carousell.
 More disturbingly, malicious actors can connect rogue devices to the network and use it to pivot to high value targets.
 There are multiple solutions, port security if you really need strict control.
 For starters, look at your DHCP logs and your MAC address tables and see which devices you recognise.